Health, Safety & Emergencies

 On Call International

 TCU partners with On Call International to provide a global assistance service with accident, illness and travel insurance.
-All TCU students, faculty and staff traveling abroad on TCU programs or business are covered under the university’s plan.
+All TCU students, faculty and staff traveling abroad on TCU programs or business are covered under the university’s plan at no cost to the individual.
+To verify coverage, employees must register their travel in the Faculty & Staff Travel Registry.

 On Call responds to critical medical or safety emergencies and can also help resolve non-critical day to day travel problems any time you are traveling outside your home country on TCU programs or business.
 You should maintain your regular, U.S. insurance while abroad.
 For more information, review the On Call Brochure.